jihs2113/jihs2113/README.md

 <!--
 **jihs2113/jihs2113** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Hi there!
+I'm mobile app developer using Android and iOS. 🚀 Sometimes I develop cross-platforms like ReactNative or Flutter, but prefer native. 💖

+I enjoy hiking, swimming, dive and surf. ⛰ 🏄
+I hope to develop every beautiful things. ✨
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...